cloudposse/terraform-aws-components/modules/account-map/README.md

 **Stack Level**: Global

-Here's an example snippet for how to use this component.
-Stick this snippet in the management account's stack (E.g. `gbl-root.yaml`)
+Here is an example snippet for how to use this component.
+Include this snippet in the stack configuration for the management account
+(typically `root`) in the management tenant/OU (usually something like `mgmt` or `core`) in the global region (`gbl`).
+You can include the content directly, or create a `stacks/catalog/account-map.yaml` file and import it from there.

 ```yaml
 components: